MathieuBurnat/TheGoodWorker-Launcher/README.md

     - [x] Get Started

 ## Get Started
-- Download the last version [here](https://github.com/MathieuBurnat/TheGoodWorker-Launcher/tree/dev/installer).
+- Download the last version of the program [here](https://github.com/MathieuBurnat/TheGoodWorker-Launcher/tree/dev/installer).
-    - *Unzip the application whatever you want.*
+    - *Unzip the document whatever you want.*
 - Open the file **TheGoodWorker-Launcher.dll.config**.
     - *Configure-it like the examples.*
     - *If you panic, keep calm and read comments*
 - Save and Enjoy  !
+    - *oh.
+You just need to click on the .exe file 0:).

+## Versions
+All versions are available [here](https://github.com/MathieuBurnat/TheGoodWorker-Launcher/tree/dev/installer).

+### Beta 1.0 (02.12.20)
+- This is the first version of the application !
+- Respects the goal's section.
+*Actually in test [...].*

 ## Author
 Created by Mathieu Burnat ! :D